-Usually, a criminal enterprise or an individual involved in financial crime will end up with a large amount of cash that needs to be hidden from authorities.
+Money laundering occurs when a criminal enterprise or an individual involved in financial crime has a large amount of cash they want to hide from authorities.

-To do this, a criminal will willfully conceal money obtained from illegal activities, “wash” it within the financial system, and get it back in a “clean” way.
-This process is known as money laundering.
+To do this, they will willfully conceal money obtained from their illegal activities, “wash” it within the financial system, and get it back in a “clean” way.

 Essentially, money laundering has one purpose: to turn the proceeds of crime into cash or property that looks legitimate and can be used without suspicion.

-However, the actual process of laundering money is more complex than this definition makes it sound.
-In fact, there are 3 stages of money laundering, and each of these contains its own complexities.
-With this in mind, let’s take a look at each stage in greater detail.
+However, there are three key stages of money laundering, and each of these contains its own complexities.
+So, let's take a look at each stage in greater detail.

 In the placement stage of money laundering, “dirty” money is placed into a legitimate financial system, such as an offshore account or a financial instrument.

-In the process of moving the cash from its source, the money is “washed” and disguised to look like a legitimate source of income.
+In the process of moving the cash from its source, the money is “washed” – meaning it is disguised to look like a legitimate source of income.

 At this stage of the process, criminals are vulnerable because they’re moving a large bulk of money and placing it directly into the financial system.

-The aim of this process is to obscure the audit trail through the strategic layering of financial transactions and fraudulent bookkeeping.
+The aim is to obscure the audit trail through the strategic layering of financial transactions and fraudulent bookkeeping.
 If this is done well enough, the original source of the funds can be concealed and it will be near-impossible to prove who owns the illegal funds.
-By spreading the funds across borders, it also makes it more difficult for anti-money laundering officials to spot foul play.
+By spreading the funds across borders, it also makes it more difficult for anti-money laundering officials to trace the source of funds.

-The final stage of the money laundering process is the integration stage.
-At this stage, the “dirty” money is returned to the criminal, seemingly from legitimate sources.
+The final stage of the money laundering process is the integration stage, when the “dirty” money is returned to the criminal, seemingly from legitimate sources.

-The 3 stages of money laundering are highly complex.
-In reality, each of these stages often overlaps.
+In reality, each of the three key stages of money laundering often overlaps.
 In addition, each stage can also involve multiple individuals.
+Here are some examples of how it works:

 There are a number of different ways that laundered money can be placed into legitimate financial systems.
 For example, criminals can use:

-Layering involves turning “dirty” money into large sums of “clean” and untraceable funds.
+Layering involves turning dirty money into clean and untraceable funds.

 Layering is incredibly complex, but it generally involves the following tactics: